rangeetpan/rangeetpan.github.io/index.md

 <span style="font-size:1.35em;">
 I am a Ph.D. student at the Department of Computer Science at Iowa State University.
 I am also working as a Research Assistant at the <a href="http://design.cs.iastate.edu/"> Laboratory of Software Design</a>.
 My supervisor is <a href="http://web.cs.iastate.edu/~hridesh/">Dr. Hridesh Rajan</a>.
 I have worked as a research intern at Microsoft Research in <a href="https://www.microsoft.com/en-us/research/group/saint-group/"> Software Analysis and Intelligence (SAINTes) team </a> with <a href="https://www.microsoft.com/en-us/research/people/nachin/">Dr. Nachi Nagappan</a>, <a href="http://vuminhle.com/">Dr. Vu Le</a>, <a href="https://www.microsoft.com/en-us/research/people/sumitg/">Dr. Sumit Gulwani</a>, and <a href="https://www.microsoft.com/en-us/research/people/shuvendu/">Dr. Shuvendu Lahiri</a>.
 My area of expertise is Deep Neural Network, Modularity, and Program Analysis.</span>

+## Publications

 ## Recent News!
 <span style="font-size:1.35em;">
+<b>* Nov '20</b>: Our paper on "Can Program Synthesis be Used to Learn Merge Conflict Resolutions?
+An Empirical Analysis" has been accepted at ICSE 2021.<br>
 <b>* Nov '20</b>: ACM  SIGSOFT Distinguished paper award at ESEC/FSE for "On Decomposing Deep Neural Networks into Modules".<br>
 <br> <b>* Nov '20</b>: Present our paper "On Decomposing Deep Neural Networks into Modules" at ESEC/FSE, 2020.<br>
 <br> <b>* May '20</b>: Join Microsoft Research as a research intern.<br>